-- 1. No county will be awarded tax credits for new construction exceeding \$1,500,000 unless doing so is necessary to meet another set-aside requirement of this Plan.
-Forward commitments will count towards this limit in the year they are allocated.
+- 1. No county will be awarded tax credits for new construction exceeding \$2,500,000 (other than awards made under Section II(A)) unless doing so is necessary to meet another set-aside requirement of this Plan.
 No county will be awarded more than two (2) projects under the rehabilitation set-aside.
 The Agency may waive the county-based limits for revitalization efforts characterized by a high degree of committed public subsidies. - 2.
 Pursuant to N.C.G.S. § 105-129.42(c) the Agency is responsible for designating each county as High, Moderate or Low Income.
-Five criteria were used for making this determination: (a) County median income; (b) Poverty rate; (c) Percent of population in rural areas; (d) Regional growth patterns; (e) Enterprise area tier (one through five).
+Five criteria were used for making this determination: (a) county median income; (b) poverty rate; (c) percent of population in rural areas; (d) regional growth patterns; (e) N.C.
+Department of Commerce tier (one, two or three).